isc-projects/bind9/doc/arm/reference.rst

    query-source-v6 address * port *;

 If ``use-v4-udp-ports`` or ``use-v6-udp-ports`` is unspecified,
-``named`` will check if the operating system provides a programming interface to retrieve the system's default range for ephemeral ports.
-If such an interface is available, ``named`` will use the corresponding system default range; otherwise, it will use its own defaults:
+``named`` checks whether the operating system provides a programming interface to retrieve the system's default range for ephemeral ports.
+If such an interface is available, ``named`` uses the corresponding system default range; otherwise, it uses its own defaults:

 ::

    use-v4-udp-ports { range 1024 65535; };
    use-v6-udp-ports { range 1024 65535; };

-.. note:: Make sure the ranges be sufficiently large for security.
+.. note:: Make sure the ranges are sufficiently large for security.
 A desirable size depends on various parameters, but we generally recommend it contain at least 16384 ports (14 bits of entropy).
-Note also that the system's default range when used may be too small for this purpose, and that the range may even be changed while ``named`` is running; the new range will automatically be applied when ``named`` is reloaded.
-It is encouraged to configure ``use-v4-udp-ports`` and ``use-v6-udp-ports`` explicitly so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.
+Note also that the system's default range when used may be too small for this purpose, and that the range may even be changed while ``named`` is running; the new range is automatically applied when ``named`` is reloaded.
+Explicit configuration of use-v4-udp-ports and use-v6-udp-ports is encouraged, so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.

 .. note:: The operational configuration where ``named`` runs may prohibit the use of some ports.
-For example, UNIX systems will not allow ``named`` running without a root privilege to use ports less than 1024.
+For example, Unix systems do not allow ``named``, if run without a root privilege, to use ports less than 1024.
    If such ports are included in the specified (or detected) set of query ports, the corresponding query attempts will fail, resulting in resolution failures or delay.
 It is therefore important to configure the